murthydev/murthydev.github.io/code/index.md

 Are you looking for an expert to bring your innovative ideas to life?

-With a strong acedemic background and professional developer experience, I aim to deliver top-notch solutions in AI product development.
+With a strong acedemic background and professional developer experience, I aim to deliver top-notch solutions with my AI product development experience.

-**Academic Excellence and Cutting-Edge Research:**
+###### Professional Highlights:
 - Ph.D. in Human Motion Analysis at Augmented Vision, DFKI, RPTU Kaiserslautern, Germany.
 - Deep expertise in Image and Natural Language Understanding.
 - Published research in peer-reviewed journals and conferences.

-**Professional Experience:**
 - Extensive background in mobile application development across various platforms.
 - Proven track record of delivering high-quality, robust mobile solutions.

-**Passionate About Innovation:**
 - Dedicated to developing novel models using statistical learning techniques.
 - Strong focus on creating state-of-the-art solutions tailored to your needs.